pravatn01/Matplotlib-Data-VIz/README.md

 6. Box Plot
 7. Stack Plot
 8. Step Plot
 9. Linear Plot with Fill Between
+10. Using Subplot and Savefig
+11. Using xticks, xlim, axis and annotation functions